HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 ## Definitions

-*Data contribution*: a set of raw data derived from the same experimental process, and the metadata describing that process
+*HCA submission*: a set of raw data derived from the same experimental process, and the metadata describing that process

 *Release* (verb): to make metadata and data openly accessible

-*Data distribution*: the packaging of metadata and data from multiple data contributions in meaningful ways, along with relevant analysis pipelines, possible integrative analysis results, user vignettes, access features, and any announcements or documentation supporting it
+*Data distribution*: the packaging of metadata and data from multiple HCA submissions in meaningful ways, along with relevant analysis pipelines, possible integrative analysis results, user vignettes, access features, and any announcements or documentation supporting it

 *HCA Snapshot*: a type of data distribution that occurs on a regular cadence containing all HCA data currently available that meets predetermined criteria, such as quality standards

-*Data lifecycle*: the sequence of tasks executed by the DCP that each data contribution goes through beginning with first notification of a dataset (typically contact with the data generator or identification of data in a data archive or in scientific literature) all the way through data analysis by the DCP and continued through usability by data consumers
+*Data lifecycle*: the sequence of tasks executed by the DCP that each HCA submission goes through beginning with first notification of a dataset (typically contact with the data generator or identification of data in a data archive or in scientific literature) all the way through data analysis by the DCP and continued through usability by data consumers

 ## Objectives